 We consider the following three cases:

-where $n\geq 0$ is an integer (we require $n\geq 1$ in Case $U_1$).
-Sometimes when we want to deal with Case $U_0$ and Case $U_1$ at the same time, we shall simply write ``Case $U$''.
-Let $G=G(V)$ be the group of elements $g$ in $GL(V)$ such that
+where $n\geq 0$ is an integer.
+Sometimes, when we want to deal with Case $\U_0$ and Case $\U_1$ at the same time, we shall simply write ``Case U''.
+Let $G=G(V)$ be the group of elements $g$ in $\GL(V)$ such that